ummuhaiman/Code_Editor/README.md

     Open the project:
         Open the index.html file in your browser to use the Code Editor locally.

-Usage
+# Usage

-    Enter Code:
-        Write HTML, CSS, or JavaScript code in the respective editor sections.
+-Enter Code:Write HTML, CSS, or JavaScript code in the respective editor sections.
-    Live Preview:
-        See the preview update automatically as you type.
+-Live Preview:See the preview update automatically as you type.
-    Clear/Reset:
-        Use the Clear button to reset the editor content.
+-Clear/Reset:Use the Clear button to reset the editor content.